saigegit/SAIGE-doc/docs/set_step2.md

 * The commands are the same as the step 2 for single-variant assoc tests, except that
     * A group file is specified (--groupFile), which contains the genetic marker IDs, annotations and weights (if any) for each set to be tested
 * Allow for multiple maskes for each set (gene or region)
-    * Use --function_group_test to list different annotations, seperated by comma.
-Within each annotation combination, annotations are seperated by ;
+    * Use --annotation_in_groupTest to list different annotations, seperated by comma.
+Within each annotation combination, annotations are seperated by ':'
-        * e.g. "lof,missense;lof,missense;lof;synonymous" is to test lof only, missense+lof, and missense+lof+synonymous
+        * e.g. "lof,missense:lof,missense:lof:synonymous" is to test lof only, missense+lof, and missense+lof+synonymous
-        * Use double quotation marks (“”) around the argument
-    * Use --maxMAFforGroupTest for different max MAF cutoffs seperated by comma
+    * Use --maxMAF_in_groupTest for different max MAF cutoffs seperated by comma
         * e.g. 0.0001,0.001,0.01
     * In the example, there will be 9 masks applied to each set and the 9 p-values will be combined based on the Cauchy combination
 * By default, SKAT-O test will performed (with BURDEN and SKAT test results output too).
 Use **--r.corr=1** to only perform BUTDEN test
+	* If SKAT-O tests are performed (--r.corr=0), the single-variant assoc tests results are also output
+	* If only BURDEN tests are performed (--r.corr=1), the single-variant assoc tests are not performed by default.
+Use --is_single_in_groupTest=TRUE to output the single-variant assoc tests results.
+* Use --is_output_markerList_in_groupTest=TRUE to output marker list included in each test.
+* By default, the program first check if per-marker-weight is provided in the group file.
+If not, the program calcuates weights based on MAF from the Beta distribution with paraemters weights.beta.
+Use --is_no_weight_in_groupTest=TRUE to not use any weights in the tests.
+* The cutoffs for single markers specified using --minMAF, --minMAC, and --minInfo are also applied in the region/set-based tests
 * Same as the single-variant association tests, conditional analysis based summary stats can be performed (**--condition**)